 I knew I wanted to make macarons again, they're quite the hit in our area, we've even celebrated birthdays with macarons instead of cupcakes lately!
-Now, to look for festive macaron ideas, I browsed a number of blogs before coming across these.
+Now, to look for festive macaron ideas, I browsed a number of blogs before coming across these from Steph at Raspberri Cupcakes (an amazing blog - go check it out).
 Ridiculously cute, right?

 Recipe from Macarons